jtnystrom/Discount/README.md

 * Visiting http://localhost:4040 (if you run a standalone Spark cluster) in a browser will show progress details while Discount is running.

-* If the input data contains sequences longer than 1,000,000 bp, you must use the `--maxlen` flag to specify the longest expected single sequence length.
-For a fasta file containing a single long sequence, it is recommended to use `--single`.

 * If you are setting up Spark for the first time, you may want to configure key settings such as logging verbosity, spark driver and executor memory, and the local directories for shuffle data (may get large).
-You can edit the files in e.g. spark-3.1.0-bin-hadoopX.X/conf/ to do this.
+You can edit the files in the conf/ directory inside your Spark installation to do this.
   If you are running a local standalone Spark (everything in one process) then it is helpful to increase driver memory as much as possible.

 * The number of files generated in the output tables will correspond to the number of partitions Spark uses, which you can configure in the run scripts.
-However, we recommend configuring partitions for performance/memory usage and manually joining the files later if you wish.
+However, we recommend configuring partitions for performance/memory usage (the default value of 200 is usually fine) and manually joining the files later if you wish.

 ## Advanced topics